-- The use, possession, solicitation for, or sale of narcotics or other illegal drugs, alcohol, or prescription medication without a prescription on ETI School of Skilled Trades or customer premises or while performing an assignment. - Being impaired or under the influence of legal or illegal drugs or alcohol away from ETI School of Skilled Trades or customer premises, if such impairment or influence adversely affects the student's work performance, the safety of the student or of others, or puts at risk ETI School of Skilled Trades reputation. - Possession, use, solicitation for, or sale of legal or illegal drugs or alcohol away from ETI School of Skilled Trades or customer premises, if such activity or involvement adversely affects the student's work performance, the safety of the students or of others, or puts at risk ETI School of Skilled Trades reputation. - The presence of any detectable number of prohibited substances in the student's system while at school, while on the premises of ETI School of Skilled Trades or its customers.
-"Prohibited substances" include illegal drugs, alcohol or prescription drugs not taken in accordance with a prescription given to the employee. - Marijuana , although legal in the State of Illinois, is not legal on the property of ETI School of Skilled Trades
+- ➤ The use, possession, solicitation for, or sale of narcotics or other illegal drugs, alcohol, or prescription medication without a prescription on ETI School of Skilled Trades or customer premises or while performing an assignment. - Being impaired or under the influence of legal or illegal drugs or alcohol away from ETI School of Skilled Trades or customer premises, if such impairment or influence adversely affects the students work performance, the safety of the student or of others, or puts at risk ETI School of Skilled Trades reputation. - Possession, use, solicitation for, or sale of legal or illegal drugs or alcohol away from ETI School of Skilled Trades or customer premises, if such activity or involvement adversely affects the students work performance, the safety of the students or of others, or puts at risk ETI School of Skilled Trades reputation. - The presence of any detectable amount of prohibited substances in the student's system while at school, while on the premises of ETI School of Skilled Trades or its customers.
+"Prohibited substances" include illegal drugs, alcohol, or prescription drugs not taken in accordance with a prescription given to the employee.